Metaswitch/clearwater-readthedocs/Running the live tests.md

     rake test[<domain>] SIGNUP_CODE=<code>

 The suite of tests will be run and the results will be printed on-screen.
+If your deployment doesn't have DNS entries for the Bono and Ellis domain, then these can be passed to rake by adding the `PROXY` and `ELLIS` parameters, e.g.

+    rake test[<domain>] SIGNUP_CODE=<code> PROXY=<Bono domain> ELLIS=<Ellis domain>

 ## PSTN testing